What is Marvel Trumps Hate?

 How can I get involved?

-You can participate by offering fanworks or fanwork services as a creator, bidding during Auction Week, or spreading the word about the auction to your friends and followers in the fandom.
+You can participate by offering fanworks or fanwork services, bidding during Auction Week, or spreading the word about the auction.
 For more information, check out our How to Participate page.

 Can I participate as a creator AND a bidder?